giampaolo/psutil/docs/index.rst

     .. note::
        (OpenBSD) "laddr" and "raddr" fields for UNIX sockets are always set to "".
 This is a limitation of the OS.

+    .. versionchanged:: 5.3.0 : "laddr" and "raddr" are named tuples.

   .. method:: is_running()